-You need a lactation consultant because you don’t know what you don’t know.
+You need a lactation consultant because breastfeeding is new to you.

-And breastfeeding may be natural, but it’s also a relationship.
+If you grew up watching your mom or other family members breastfeed regularly you may be more informed than other new moms.
+Breastfeeding is the most normal, natural way to feed a child.
+It is also a relationship.
 Like every enduring relationship, it takes some adjusting.
-It also takes patience and commitment and a little bit of learning.
+It also takes patience, commitment and a little bit of learning.

 Cue the lactation consultant.

-In traditional cultures, you would have your mom, grandma, aunts, and cousins – your entire “village” – around to give you advice, pointers, and encouragement.
-Instead, you’re probably going home from the hospital with just you, Baby, and Hubby to figure it all out on your own.
+In traditional cultures, you would have your mom, grandma, aunts, and cousins – your entire “village” – around to give you advice, pointers, and encouragement when it came to breastfeeding.
+Instead, you’re probably going home from the hospital with just you, your baby, and partner to figure it all out on your own.

 Consider the lactation consultant a new member of your village.

 When I decided to become a mom, I was determined to breastfeed.
 Without much family around for support, I turned to a lactation consultant for help.

 Here’s how my lactation consultant helped save my nursing relationship with my baby, and my sanity!

 Your baby’s latch is how your baby attaches to your nipple in order to nurse.
 In the beginning, a good latch means baby can suckle effectively and extract milk effectively.
 This will help to establish your milk supply.
 Your body makes enough milk to match what the baby extracts.

 A shallow latch, for example, is when baby has too little of the breast in her mouth and is suckling just on the nipple.
 This causes soreness, and often baby won’t get enough milk this way.
 This is what happened to me in the beginning.
 My little one had a very strong suck.
 Coupled with a shallow latch, by our second night together I could no longer nurse on one side because I was in so much pain!